 The UNESCO-protected islands of Vega, just south of the Arctic Circle, is named one of the world’s top undiscovered island gems.

-There are more than 6500 reasons why you should visit the Vega archipelago in the county of Nordland.
-This is in fact the number of islands, reefs and skerries awaiting you to be explored.
+There are more than 6,500 reasons why you should visit the Vega archipelago in the county of Nordland.
+This is in fact the number of islands, islets and reefs waiting to be explored.

-For the bird-watching enthusiasts the Vega archipelago is simply a true gem, as the area is full of more than 230 species of birds.
+For the bird-watching enthusiasts the Vega archipelago is simply a true gem, as the area has more than 230 species of birds.
 Chief among the bird population are eider ducks, raised for their feathers.
-The houses built for them to nest in can still be seen, alongside lighthouses, fishing villages and dramatic landscapes.
+The houses built for them to nest in can still be seen, alongside lighthouses, fishing villages, and dramatic landscapes.

 In 2004, the archipelago’s cultural landscape was inscribed on the UNESCO List of World Natural and Cultural Heritage as representative of “the way generations of fishermen and farmers have, over the past 1,500 years, maintained a sustainable living in an inhospitable seascape near the Arctic Circle, based on the now unique practice of eider down harvesting”.

 The Vega Islands have also received the Sustainable Tourism certification, a quality label awarded to destinations that work systematically to reduce the environmental impact of tourism while maintaining a high-quality experience for visitors, as well as preserving the destination’s history, character and nature.